"Adams' words are superb... beautiful and moving." Joyce McMillan, The Scotsman

-An evening with ghosts based on the traditional hyakumonogatari kaidankai (night of 100 weird tales)
+An evening with ghosts based on traditional Japanese Story telling hyakumonogatari kaidankai (night of 100 weird tales)

 Ongoing development of a project with Stacey Johnstone, exploring themes based on Simon Warner's lecture Isolating V5: Towards a Human Zoetrope, presented at the Magic Lantern Society/University of Westminster conference Old Media New Work 1 May 2010 & Hybrid art and science exhibition, Sheffield Institute of the Arts, February 2010

 Currently devising a cross-art touring performance and/or installation.

 Our Yorkshire-based company, WHITESTONE ARTS established in 2003, now has a small residential and training facility in our converted farmhouse buildings on the moors near Haworth.

 This is a newly converted research centre which is available for hire and aims to host the initiation and/or fostering of innovative shows, installations, exhibitions and other cross-disciplinary artistic and educational projects: our own, and those of other parties sympathetic to the company's aims.

 To see more details, click on the link above.

 South Riding - An English Landscape by Winifred Holtby

 "I want to do something hard, muscular, compact, very little emotional and then the emotion hammered into style.
 Metal work, not water colour."
 Winifred Holtby.

 Second draft text and movement ensemble workshop West Yorkshire Playhouse, December 6th-9th 2010